vega/altair/README.md

 ## Development
 You can find the instructions on how to install the package for development in [the documentation](https://altair-viz.github.io/getting_started/installation.html).

-To run the tests, use
+To run the tests and linters, use
 ```
-pytest --doctest-modules altair
+hatch run test
 ```

 For information on how to contribute your developments back to the Vega-Altair repository, see